scality/Guidelines/TESTING.md

-# Test layout in IronMan projects
+# Test layout in the projects

 Guidelines surrounding our testing setup